This birthday theme is a real kid's cooking party treat that will make the kids feel like Masterchef champions.

 Recipe cards.
 Prepare individual recipe cards for each child or write the recipes on large poster sized sheets of paper and attach to the kitchen walls.

 Cafe sign.
 Make a big sign saying "Welcome to Skye's cafe"(or whoever the birthday child is) and place above your front door or gate.

 Cook's Table.
 Make sure that you have a big enough table or work area for them to use.
 Large folding tables are great for accommodating a large group.
 If you don't have one ask a friend or relative to borrow theirs.
 Cover with a cloth and place name cards around it so each child knows which is 'their space'.

 Got a small kitchen?
 Consider using another room for the preparation of the food or even using an outdoor space.
 Make sure that the floor is well protected from spills by putting down an old sheet.
 Chilled foods can be kept in a cooler and you can make a hand washing area using a large plastic bowl or bucket.
 Do change the water frequently though.

-What is always fun with a kid's cooking party, is that the kids get to eat what they make.
-This means that you have very little party food preparation to do!
+What's always fun with a kid's cooking party, is that they get to eat what they make.
+This means that you have very little food preparation to do!

 BUT......sometimes there are disasters so it is always a good idea to have some other edibles already prepared by you.

 If the kids are mainly cooking sugary foods then have some more nutritious foods ready and vice versa.
-All kids will nibble on the cooking ingredients as they go along so you want to balance out the excess of sugar or salt.
+All they will nibble on the ingredients as they go along so you want to balance out the excess of sugar or salt.

 I would cook what you are familiar with and comfortable with.
-The recipes should be easy and quick but give the kids room to decorate and personalise.
+The recipes should be easy and quick but give them room to decorate and personalise.
 Easy kid's cooking party food might include:

 Special Sundaes.
 Have lots of different flavor ice creams and toppings including sprinkles and syrups and let them have fun making their own special treat.